A WALK THROUGH THE SACRED GROVE

 Desires of Heart by Kelsy and Jesse Lightweave

-As you’ve seen so far, most sacred grove pictures depict Joseph already praying.
+As you’ve seen so far, most of these pictures depict Joseph already praying.
 We like this piece because it shows young Joseph before that.
 We still see the sacred grove, but it is in the distance.

 Instead, most of the image is of young Joseph crossing a field or meadow.
 Lightweave’s choice in subject matter slows our thoughts.
 It reminds us to reflect on the fact that Joseph didn’t just pray, he pondered.
 He read.
 He planned a time and a place to approach God, even though he admits to never having prayed vocally before.
 In short, it reminds us what we can do to find our own answers.